quasarframework/quasar-framework.org/source/guide/app-plugins.md

 export { axiosInstance }
 ```

-In any JavaScript file, you'll be able to import the axios instance like this
+In any JavaScript file, you'll be able to import the axios instance like this.

 ```js
 // we import one of the named exports from src/plugins/axios.js